7 Top-Rated Hot Springs in Washington

 Address: Mt.
 Baker-Snoqualmie National Forest, Goldmyer Hot Springs Trail, North Bend, Washington

 2. Sol Duc Hot Springs Resort

 The Sol Duc Hot Springs Resort in Olympic National Park is perhaps one of the most appealing hot springs destinations in Washington.
 Not only is Sol Duc Hot Springs Resort easy to access and perfect for the whole family, but with the enormity of Olympic National Park surrounding the mineral pools, the hot springs are only a small part of an excellent adventure.

-Sol Duc Hot Springs Resort offers cabins and campsites, as well as three different mineral hot spring soaking pools and one freshwater pool.
+Sol Duc Hot Springs Resort offers cabins and one of the best campgrounds at Olympic National Park, the Sol Duc Hot Springs Campground.
+The facility also features three different mineral hot spring soaking pools and one freshwater pool.
 It also lends access to iconic hikes in and around the Sol Duc Valley, including the Sol Duc Falls Trail and Lake Crescent not far away.
-A great place to spend the weekend, week, or perhaps the entire season, the Sol Duc Hot Springs Resort offers plenty of sightseeing and active adventures.
+All pools are open to overnight visitors of the resort and the adjacent campground, and day passes are also available.